“Ultimately, your musical progress will depend more on your skillfulness with the creative process than on any talent.”

-- Examine your actions over the past month or so: Have you consistently acted in ways that support your goals – say, by practicing with enthusiasm, getting along with colleagues, seeking feedback, and pursuing entrepreneurial projects – or not?
+Step 2: Examine your actions over the past month or so: Have you consistently acted in ways that support your goals – say, by practicing deliberately, getting along with colleagues, seeking feedback, and pursuing career-oriented projects?

-- Take stock of your emotions and self-talk over the past month: Have you been positive or negative about your life as a musician?
+Step 3: Take stock of your emotions and self-talk over the past month: Have you been largely positive or negative about your life as a musician?